-H2 Please indicate the issues / challenges borne by your establishment during the COVID-19 Pandemic?
+H2 Please mark (X) in the box for the issues/challenges borne by your establishment during the COVID-19 pandemic?

 - (a) Shortage of raw materials

 - (b) Shortage of workers

 - (c) Payment of salaries and wages

 - (d) Payment of premises rental

 - (e) Payment of bank loans

 - (f) Storage of raw materials

 - (g) No marketing agents

 - (h) No customer

 - (i) Shortage of working capital / cash flow

 - (j) Limited hours of operation

 - (k) Others (please specify)

-H3 Please mark (X) in one box only for the estimated period of business this establishment will recover.
+H3 Please mark for the estimated period of this establishment to recover.

 - (a) Less than 6 months

-- (b) 6-12 months
+- (b) 6 12 months

 - (c) More than 12 months

-H4 Please specify the total expenses for each of the following categories in the reference vear:
+H4 Please indicate the total expenses for each of the following categories in the reference year:

-- (a) Vaccine - (b) Swab test
+- (a) Vaccine

+- (b) Swab test

 - (c) Face mask

 - (d) Hand sanitizer

 - (e) Thermometer

 - (f) Others equipment, please specify

-H5 Please mark (X) in the box for the operations changes occurred in this establishment during the COVID-19 pandemic
+H5 Please mark (X) in the box for the changes in the operation of this establishment during the COVID-19 pandemic

+(a) Production

+- 1. Introduce or accelerate the introduction of new goods and services - 2.
+Downsizing business activities (e.g. reduce goods and services offered) - 3.
+Reduce costs other than labour costs - 4.
+Reduce import of goods and services and increase the use of local goods & services in production

+(b) Marketing

-- (1) Production - (a) Introduce or accelerate the introduction of new goods and services - (b) Downsizing business activities (e.g., reduce goods and services offered) - (c) Reduce costs other than labour costs - (d) Reduce import of goods and services and increase the use of local goods & services in production - (2) Marketing - (a) Develop new supply chain and market - (b) Increase prices of certain goods and services offered to customers - (c) Decrease prices of certain goods and services offered to customers - (d) Increase marketing budgets - (e) Reduce marketing budgets - (3) Human resources - (a) Promote the remote work / work from home - (b) Substitute labour with automation process and usage of robots in producing goods and services - (c) Provide additional training to employees (e.g. job specific training, managerial training, new technology training, new business practices training, digital skills training, data literacy skills, other training and development). - (d) Reduce labour costs (e.g. lay-off employees, giving unpaid leave and allowance deduction, reduce working hours, offer early retirement package) - (4) Use of informational technology - (a) Enhance usage of information and communication technology (e.g. cloud-based computing systems and big data analytic) - Please mark (X) in the box whether this establishment receives public assistance to continue business operations during the COVID-19 pandemic
+- 1. Develop new supply chain and market

+- 2. Increase prices of certain goods and services offered to customers

+- 3. Decrease prices of certain goods and services offered to customers

+- 4. Increase marketing budgets

+- 5. Reduce marketing budgets

+(c) Human resources

+- 1. Promote the remote work / work from home - 2.
+Substitute labour with automation process and usage of robots in producing goods and services - 3.
+Provide additional training to employees (e.g. job specific training, managerial training, new technology training, new business practices training, digital skills training, data literacy skills, other training and development) - 4.
+Reduce labour costs (e.g. lay-off employees, giving unpaid leave and allowance deduction, reduce working hours, offer early retirement package)

+(d) Use of informational technology

+1. Enhance usage of information and communication technology (e.g. cloud-based computing systems and big data analytic)

+H6 Please mark (X) in the box whether this establishment receives public assistance to continue business operations during the COVID-19 pandemic

-If No. END for this section
+If No, END for this section

-- H7 Please specify the amount of financial assistance obtained by this establishment according to the following categories:
+H7 Please specify the amount of financial assistance obtained by this establishment:

 - (a) PRIHATIN (Wage subsidy programme, Special Prihatin Grant (GKP) and others)

 - (b) Rental reduction of business premises

-- (c) Others (Please specify)
+- (c) others (Please specify)

-SECTION I Human Resources
+SECTION I - Human Resources

-Please refer to page 13 until 15 for the further definitions regarding Categories of Workers
+Please refer to page 12 until 15 for the further definitions regarding Categories of Workers

-- I1 Number of job vacancies as at 31 December 2021 - Vacancies refers to the unfilled jobs in December 2021.
+- Number of job vacancies as at 31 December 2021 Vacancies refers to the unfilled jobs in December 2021.
 A specific position is considered empty if it meets the following criteria: - A specific job exists and ready to be filled.
-The position can be full-time/part-time, permanent, short-term or seasonal; - The job could start within 30 days, if qualified candidates are available within the period; and

-Employers are actively seeking candidates including advertising vacancies, issuing notices, informing public or private employment agencies or trade unions and/will contact or select the candidates who have applied.
+The position can be full-time/part-time, permanent, short-term or seasonal; - The job could start within 30 days, if qualified candidates are available within the period; - Employers are actively seeking candidates including advertising vacancies, issuing notices, informing public or private employment agencies or trade unions and/will contact or select the candidates who have applied.